-The Shipwreck Project is the vision of our founder, Grahame Knott, coming to fruition.
-Our main focus is on the discovery, research, exploration protection of our maritime history and heritage.
+Originally the vision of founder Grahame Knott, The Shipwreck Project was established as an educational Community Interest Company by Grahame and current chairman Richard Bright-Paul in 2014.
+Our main focus is the discovery, research, exploration protection of our maritime history and heritage.
 It is not just what lies at the bottom of the sea that interests us, we have a very broad range of projects on the go at any one time, so there is something here for everyone to get involved in.

 What Do We Do?

 It might have been easier here to list the things we don’t do.
 Here is a very small selection of the things we’ve been doing recently: